Stephen Reaves: Professional career

-After going undrafted in 2008, he signed with the Toronto Argonauts of the Canadian Football League (CFL).
-He was signed by the Toronto Argonauts of the Canadian Football League (CFL) as a street free agent in 2009 but was released at the end of training camp.
+After going undrafted in the 2008 NFL draft, Reaves served as a coaching intern with the Oakland Raiders.
+On May 11, 2009, he signed with the Toronto Argonauts of the Canadian Football League (CFL), but was released at the end of training camp.
 He was re-signed to the practice roster on June 27, 2009.
-On February 22, 2010, Reaves was released by the Argonauts and retired a few years later.
+On February 22, 2010, Reaves was released by the Argonauts.